Schur decomposition of several matrices: Schur form or (quasi-)upper-triangularization of collections of matrices

+Since the product of $T_i$ from the first path is quasi-upper-triangular and equal to $Q_{1}^{\top}AQ_{1}$, and the product from the second path is upper-triangular and equal to $Q_{1}^\top A^T Q_{1}$, we have a contradiction by Lemma \ref{pair}.
+Note that when the matrices in our collection are $2 \times 2$ and the matrix $T_1$ is $2 \times 2$ then $Q_{1}^{\top}AQ_{1}$ is a full $2 \times 2$ matrix but $Q_{1}^\top A^T Q_{1}$ is supposed to be upper-triangular (as a product of upper-triangular matrices) thus we still have a contradiction. \end{proof} }

-In the following theorem, we present, an analogous to Theorem \ref{real}, result on a reduction of a collection of complex matrices to upper-triangular froms. \begin{theorem} Let $A_i, i = 1, \dots , n,$ be $r_{j(i)} \times r_{k(i)}$ complex matrices of linear mappings associated with a pseudoforest.
-There exist unitary matrices $U_1, \dots , U_m,$ of compatible sizes such that
+In the following theorem, { we present a result on a reduction of a collection of complex matrices to upper-triangular forms (see Remark \ref{rem1} and Figure \ref{shapes} for the explanation on what being ``upper-triangular'' means for rectangular matrices), which is analogous to the result for real matrices presented in Theorem \ref{real}.} \begin{theorem} Let $A_i, i = 1, \dots , n,$ be $r_{j(i)} \times r_{k(i)}$ complex matrices of linear mappings associated with a pseudoforest. { Then there} exist unitary matrices $U_1, \dots , U_m,$ of compatible sizes such that